 Board of Directors

-KORE Academy is supported and directed by a 7-member Board of Directors comprised of past and present KORE Academy parents, grandparents, community leaders and the KORE Academy Director (ex-officio).
+KORE Academy is supported and directed by a Board of Directors comprised of past and present KORE Academy parents, grandparents, community leaders and the KORE Academy Director (ex-officio).
 The Board makes decisions that affect the operation and goals of the school.
 Meetings are held regularly and are open to the public.

 Current Board Members: